 Mary has a Bachelor of Science in International Business, a Masters in Development Studies, a Masters in International Law and is currently completing an Bachelor of Law at the University of Tasmania.
-She is a mum and foster mum and also on the board of the Foster and Kinship Carers Association of Tasmania.
+She is a mum and foster mum and works part time for the Foster and Kinship Carers Association of Tasmania.
 She has been interested in equality among all people sharing the world since high school.
 Mary was introduced to A Fairer World through her involvement in the United Nations Association of Australia Tasmanian Division.
 Mary is passionate about the organisation’s aim of educating Tasmanian children to become global citizens and the power they have to make a difference in the world.

 Robin Bowden, Member

 Tasmanian Human Rights Award winner 2002

 Robin has been associated with A Fairer World since the planning meetings which resulted in its formation (as TASDEC) in 1985.
 A social worker by profession, Robin worked for the Commonwealth Government in the areas of aid, refugee resettlement and Indigenous affairs and was Deputy Manager & Council of Australian Government Partnerships Officer with Indigenous Coordination Centre Tasmania before retiring in 2008.
 The ‘liberating energy’ toward social justice which is achievable through global learning remains a strong motivation for Robin’s involvement with A Fairer World.